A guide to develop a standard and maintain the quality of your animation series

 Consult with the client and set up the animation standards

 With the final product to show, the AE should gather related project stakeholders for a pitching meeting.
-In this specific meeting, the studio will pitch their work and show the client the proposed direction is the best fit for the job.
-At the same time, the client can provide constructive feedback to reach a mutual agreement in terms of the deliverable standards and working style.
+In this specific meeting, the studio will pitch their work and show the client the proposed direction that best fits the job.
+At the same time, the client can provide constructive feedback in order to reach a mutual agreement in terms of the deliverable standards and working style.
 There might be several meetings instead of one, but the ultimate goal is to have everyone, from both parties, on the same page.

-Do the visual concept and type of graphics align with the project’s objective, content, and target audience?
+Do the visual concept and type of graphics align with the objective, content, and target audience of the project?

-This question seems easy but it can be tricky when it comes to the evaluation.
-The client representative, aka you, may agree with the studio but other stakeholders, including the decision-makers, may have other ideas.
-Therefore, you should be careful and think ahead of possible scenarios when it comes to making the final decision on the animation series standards.
+This question seems easy, but it can become tricky when it comes to the evaluation.
+The client representative, aka you, may agree with the studio, but other stakeholders, including the decision-makers, may have other ideas.
+Therefore, you should be careful and think ahead of possible scenarios when making the final decision on the animation series standards.

 Also, consider your audience’s insights.
-You should consider their preferences based on demographic and behavioral characteristics.
+You should consider their preferences based on demographics and behavioral characteristics.
 Each type of student has a different animation taste.
 K-12 students might be into more modern style and vector-based graphics.
-But working adults just want formal and simple videos that convey what they need to hear.
+But working adults just want formal and simple videos that convey what they need to know.

 Do the timeline and budget allow this type of visual style and motions to be executed?

-- There is no need to do an anime-style video with the objective to teach children, which takes too much time and effort.
-Furthermore, the anime style that looks cute could bring a more entertaining atmosphere to distract children from learning.
+- With the objective of teaching children, there is no need to do an anime-style video as this takes too much time and effort.
+Furthermore, anime-style that looks cute could bring a more entertaining atmosphere that would eventually distract children from learning.

-- The video length is way too long for an educational video, especially for an audience of 6-10 years old who have very short attention spans.
-As a studio, we will consult the client to divide this long video into a series of 3-5 minutes videos
+- The video length is way too long for an educational video, especially for an audience of 6-10 years old, who have very short attention spans.
+As a studio, we will advise the client to divide this long video into a series of 3-5 minutes of videos.

-- The budget for the job is also too tight compared with the requirements.
+- The budget for the job is also too small compared with the requirements.
 On average, for a 1-minute video, it takes $30 to produce.
-Thus, the budget is only enough for a freelancer or software with templates to complete the job.
+Thus, the budget is only enough for a freelancer or a studio that uses software with templates to complete jobs.